-- (1) In the opinion of the Directors: - (a) the financial statements, notes and the additional disclosures included in the directors' report designated as audited of the Consolidated Entity are in accordance with the Corporations Act 2001 including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2022 and of its performance for the year ended on that date; and - (ii) complying with accounting standards and the Corporations Act 2001; - (iii) complying with International Financial Reporting Standards; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (2) To the best of the Directors' knowledge, the Directors' report includes a fair review of the development and performance of the business and the financial position of the Group, together with a description of the principal risks and uncertainties that the Group faces. - (3) This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2022.
+- (1) In the opinion of the Directors: - (a) the financial statements, notes and the additional disclosures included in the directors' report designated as audited of the Consolidated Entity are in accordance with the Corporations Act 2001 including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2024 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; - (iii) complying with International Financial Reporting Standards; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (c) the consolidated entity disclosure statement required by section 295(3A) of the Corporations Act 2001 is true and correct. - (2) To the best of the Directors' knowledge, the Directors' report includes a fair review of the development and performance of the business and the financial position of the Group, together with a description of the principal risks and uncertainties that the Group faces. - (3) This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2024.